 As suggested by the term refocusing, another object plane, e.g. M1, may be computationally brought into focus from the same raw image capture.
 For instance, light rays emanating from a plane M1 can be thought of projecting corresponding image points at E'1 behind the image sensor.
 The intensity of E'1(s0) is then recovered by integrating Efs intensities at positions (u2, s0), (u1, s1) and (u0, s2).
 From this example, it is seen that pixels selected to form image points behind the sensor are spread over several micro images.
 In general, it can be stated that the closer the refocusable object plane Ma to the camera, the larger the gap between micro lenses from which pixels have to be merged.
 Recalling the second figure shown in the Sub-aperture section, an analogue representation is depicted below showing an approach to accomplish refocusing from previously extracted sub-aperture images.

 While investigating the image refocusing process, the question came up what the distance to a refocused object plane Ma and its depth of field might be.
-A solution to this is discussed in section Distance Estimation.
+A solution to this is discussed below.

 C. Hahne, A. Aggoun, and V. Velisavljevic, S. Fiebig, and M. Pesch "Refocusing distance of a standard plenoptic camera," Opt.
 Express 24, Issue 19, 21521-21540 (2016).